DimitryW/mySubBlog/README.md

 that periodically polls the NOWPayments API to verify the latest subscription statuses and ensure they are still marked as "paid."

-This implementation works reliably for the demo and prototype stage, but is not ideal for long-term production use.
+This implementation works for the demo and prototype stage, but is not ideal for long-term production use.
 I plan to continue evaluating alternative payment providers that offer complete subscription webhook support.